In Memory of Emily Schindler

-The event is held each Spring, and is comprised of an 800 yard swim, a 9 mile bike ride and a 3 mile run, beginning at the SPY center.
-Please check back for event details in advance of the 2012 triathlon.
+The event is held each Spring, and is comprised of an 800 yard swim, a 9 mile bike ride and a 3 mile run, beginning at the Severna Park Community Center.
+Please check our news blast for event details in the Spring.

-Donations to the Fund can be directed to:
+Donations to the scholarship fund can be directed to:

 Attn: Emily Schindler Memorial Fund

 The Devotion that was read at the

 "It doesn’t matter if they’re laughing at you,